h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_1_1_explanation.md

    - Maximizes the minimum distance from any point to the boundary
    - Provides better generalization potential
    - Creates equal minimum distances for multiple points

+**Left Panel**: Shows the comparison between the given hyperplane (green) and the optimal SVM hyperplane (red) with their respective margin boundaries.

+**Right Panel**: Demonstrates the city planning application with the optimal road boundary (black line) that maximizes the minimum distance from any house to the road.
+The new house at $(2.5, 2.5)$ is correctly assigned to Zone A and lies exactly on the margin boundary.

 ### City Planning Application